Shrimp & Cheesy Grits with Bacon & Tomatoes

 1 cup grated sharp cheddar (about 3 ounces)

-1. In a heavy bottomed sauce pan, bring chicken broth, milk and butter to boil.
+- In a heavy-bottomed saucepan, bring chicken broth, milk, and butter to a boil.
 Slowly whisk in grits a little at a time.
-Reduce heat to very low and simmer for 40 minutes to 1 hour, frequently stirring and scraping bottom of pot, until soft and creamy.
+Reduce heat to very low and simmer for 40 minutes to 1 hour, frequently stirring and scraping the bottom of the pot, until soft and creamy.

 Make Shrimp